Pharma, Biotech and Medical Device Careers

 Making Connections

 Another way to make connections and potentially find employment is to search NIH databases to learn where research is being conducted around the world.
-The NIH’s clinical trial website and NIH RePORTER can help you identify privately and publicly funded clinical trials by various factors, including location, study area, and more.
+The NIH’s clinical trial website can help you identify privately and publicly funded clinical trials by various factors, including location, study area, and more.

 Making Connections at Georgetown